 Many articles recommend using glutamine (also labeled L-glutamine) as a supplement to help heal leaky gut.
-It provides energy to the small intestines and when converted to glutamate can accelerate healing.
-Tangentially, it is also recommended by some to abate sugar cravings, or among body builders and athletes for performance and recovery.
+Glutamine provides energy to the small intestine and when converted to glutamate can accelerate healing.
+Tangentially, glutamine is also recommended by some to abate sugar cravings, or among body builders and athletes for performance and recovery.
 Certainly many doctors prescribe glutamine for their patients with leaky gut.

 As mentioned, glutamine is a precursor to glutamate or glutamic acid.
 When this conversion occurs, the properties and effects of glutamate can be attributed to glutamine.
 Glutamate is one of two excitatory neurotransmitters in the brain that can cause anxiety.
 Excesses in brain tissue (remember the gut-brain correlation) can also cause cell damage.
 So while glutamine in excess seems benign, once it converts to glutamate, that status is called into question.

 Glutamate is heralded for abating alcohol and sugar cravings, healing wounds, and increasing energy, but it is also an amino acid that can cause extreme damage when in excess.

 Paul Jaminet Ph.D., author of Perfect Health Diet, adds an insight regarding glutathione, of which glutamine is also a precursor:

 Glutamine, a supplement frequently recommended for gut ailments, can also enhance glutathione production.
 However, I would generally avoid this, because it can promote proliferation of pathogenic bacteria.